 If you’re thinking of starting a mentorship program, that’s great!
-Across a wide range of verticals, mentorship has been proven time and time again to be an effective tool for people development and driving improved organizational results.
+Across a wide range of verticals, mentorship programs are proven to be an effective way for organizations to improve their culture and productivity.

 Before you start thinking of getting your hands-dirty with setting up your mentorship program, the best thing you can do is to take a step back and think through why you are setting up your program and what you hope to achieve.

 What are your objectives and KPIs?

 If you know these things, then you will be able to articulate your program strategy in terms of an objective’s statement with corresponding KPIs.
 For example, your objective could be “to improve employee retention” and your KPI could be the difference in retention rates between employees in the mentorship program versus those who are not in the program.

 This is just one example, the exact objective and KPIs of your program can vary based on the context in which you are setting up your program.
 It is also possible to have multiple objectives and KPIs.

 The table below outlines a few additional examples.

 Regardless of your objective and KPIs, it is crucial that you document both of these to hold yourself accountable to them in the future.